2.4GHz RF and Bluetooth Smart solutions for gaming accessories

 Nordic IC offering

 The nRF51 Series is Nordic's latest generation of ULP wireless System on Chip (SoC) IC's that again sets the benchmark in this field.
-The nRF51 Series is based on the 32 bit ARM Cortex-M0 CPU and Nordic's leading multiprotocol radio and supports Bluetooth low energy, ANT, and 2.4 GHz proprietary solutions.
+The nRF51 Series is based on the 32 bit ARM Cortex-M0 CPU and Nordic's leading multiprotocol radio and supports Bluetooth Smart, ANT, and 2.4 GHz proprietary solutions.
 These devices offer the developer the unique capability to make singular designs that can cater for different application and wireless protocol requirements with a single device.
 Across the range pin-compatibility allows for drop-in replacement of device types where application requirements differ with no requirement for redesign of circuit layout.
 Innovative software architecture ensures an absolute separation between application code and memory, this brings a unique and simplified approach to overall development efforts when making a ULP wireless application.
 Energy efficiency is maximized using innovative selective autonomous power modes which enables individual energizing of peripherals in sync with the exact requirements of the device at any given time.

 The nRF24L Series SoCs are an ideal platform to develop 2.4 GHz proprietary solutions on.
 Based on an enhanced 8051 CPU and Nordic's radio technology, the nRF24L Series SoCs represent an extremely popular, flexible, cost-effective, and proven choice for PC peripheral development.